Expert Source citing, costa V FCA

 Screenshot slow motion video source above https://www.youtube.com/watch?v=iBIfnZ-S4Ls

-The AHR's are designed to fully deploy and catch the head before the head starts to move backwards from a rear end collision, they are not designed or intended to catapult the head from close proximity or contact as happened to me.
-A signal from the rear vehicle and the AHR releases.
-The crash test video starts at -6ms until impact, It can be seen that 25ms after impact the top of AHR has just began to release.
+The AHR's are designed to fully deploy and catch the head before the head starts to move backwards from a rear end collision, they are not designed or intended to catapult the head particularly in the manner I describe as the pinball effect.
+A signal from the rear vehicle tells the AHR release due to a rear end collision, as designed.
+The crash test video starts at -6ms until impact, At 23ms after impact the top of AHR has just released, as it should, when it doesn't deploy from manufacturer known defect.

 -6ms until impact, it can be observed top of AHR where plastic meets padding, there is no distance indicating a deployment signal has not yet been sent from airbag controller.